 - For borrowers:

 - $35 billion for first-time borrowers, $15 billion of which for smaller, first-time borrowers with 10 or fewer employees OR loans less than $250,000 in low-income areas;

 - $25 billion for second draw PPP loans for smaller borrowers with 10 or fewer employees, OR loans less than $250,000 in low-income areas.

-PPP forgiveness: the bill creates a simplified forgiveness application process for loans under $150,000.
+The bill creates a simplified forgiveness application process for loans under $150,000.

-Paycheck Protection Program tax provisions: the bill clarifies that gross income does not include any amount that would otherwise arise from the forgiveness of a Paycheck Protection Program (PPP) loan.
+The bill clarifies that gross income does not include any amount that would otherwise arise from the forgiveness of a Paycheck Protection Program (PPP) loan.
 In addition, deductions are allowed for otherwise deductible expenses paid with the proceeds of a PPP loan that is forgiven, and that the tax basis and other attributes of the borrower’s assets will not be reduced as a result of the loan forgiveness.
 The provision is effective as of the date of enactment of the CARES Act.
 The provision provides similar treatment for Second Draw PPP loans, effective for tax years ending after the date of enactment of the provision.

-Economic Injury Disaster Loans: the bill includes $20 billion for new EIDL grants for businesses in low-income communities
+The bill includes $20 billion for new EIDL grants for businesses in low-income communities